JannisKoerner/adaptive-WKB-marching-method/README.md

 ## Help

-There are documentations available for help, just type the following commands into your MATLAB console:
+There are short documentations available, just type the following commands into your MATLAB console:
 ```sh
    doc adaptive_WKB_marching_method
    ```